Strangers with Candy: Legacy and influence

+In 2003, Dinello said of the show's cult status: "People were angered by it or fanatical about it.
+We were mocking the conventions of after-school specials and most of what you see on television--how easily things are sewn up, how false relationships are."
+In a panel with Levy, when asked about why they think the show had such a dedicated fanbase, Dinello and Sedaris said, "We embrace losers, misfits and outcasts."
+Sedaris has described the audience for the show as "Drag Queens getting ready on a Friday at 5:30." as well as "Homosexuals and 14-year-olds and farmers and ghosts."
+She has also said, "I’m just glad it still lives on.
+It’s fun to know that you threw a hole on the wall, you went through it, you did this show that you didn’t know what it was, and now there’s a whole new generation of kids watching it.
+It’s still out there and still alive, and we’re all really proud of it.
+Colbert echoed the statement: "It's a badge of honor that I served Amy's comedic vision.
+I could do hack shit for the rest of my life, but I'd go, "Yeah, but I also wrote that stuff."
+In 2024 he described the show's fan base as "deeply troubled," continuing, "And I’m happy for them, because I’m deeply troubled too."

-Film adaptation
+Film adaptation and future

 On February 7, 2006, film company ThinkFilm announced that it had acquired the distribution rights to a feature film based on the series.
 The film, a prequel to the television show, was completed in 2004 and acquired by Warner Independent at Sundance in 2005, but release of the film was delayed due to legal clearance issues.
 Amy Sedaris, Stephen Colbert, and Paul Dinello reprised their roles for the film; several other characters were recast because the actors who played them now looked too old to be in high school.
 In addition to acting, Colbert is a co-producer and Dinello is a director for the film.
 Worldwide Pants, a production company owned by comedian David Letterman, was also a producer.
 This is the company's first feature film production.
 A teaser trailer for the film was released in April 2006.

 The initial theatrical release was June 28, 2006, in the New York City area, followed by the remainder of the United States on July 7.
 A DVD of the film was released in November 2006.
 Amy Sedaris said of Jerri Blank that "she's like a rash; you never know when she's going to pop up."